Dreaker75/re-emerald/FUTURE_PLANS.md

  - Make a second encounter table for Route 134, to vary between surfing/fishing from Slateport or Pacifidlog
  - Display the Pokemon's EVs and IVs in the status screen
  - Add a pocket in the bag for Medicine, Held Items and Evolution Items
+ - Bag expansion: Make it possible to store at least 1 of each item in the bag (Currently at 93, need to be 139 in total between the new pockets added)
  - Allow player to change name or gender/sprite at any point
  - Defeating a Trainer in a Secret Base will give the player a reward
  - Add a way to earn all missing Ribbons